-CAPA - CREATIVE AND PERFORMING ARTS
+CREATIVE AND PERFORMING ARTS (CAPA)

-2022 CAPA Cubs Program
+2023 'CAPA Cubs' Program

-CAPA Cubs is a specially designed program for Year 7 focused around participation in the Creative and Performing Arts ensembles and programs at St Leo's.
-CAPA Cubs is free of charge for all St Leo's students.
+The St Leo's 'CAPA Cubs' program is specially designed for Year 7 students.
+It is focused around participation in Creative and Performing Arts (CAPA) ensembles and programs at St Leo's.

+The CAPA Cubs program is offered free of charge for all St Leo's students.
-Five different Cubs ensembles/programs will provide guidance and skill development in the following subject areas: Music

-(Vocal/Instrumental), Dance, Drama and
+Five different Cubs ensembles/programs will provide guidance and skill development in the following subject areas: Music (Vocal/Instrumental), Dance, Drama and Visual Arts.

-Visual Arts.
 The CAPA Cubs program accommodates all skill levels and will be the first step for Year 7 as they progress further into our Lions and Pride CAPA programs here at the College.

-There are five different CAPA Cubs programs:
+The five different CAPA Cubs programs are:

-The Cubs Concert Band - An introductory band open to all students which consists of beginner to intermediate repertoire.
+The Cubs Concert Band - An introductory band open to all students covering a beginner-intermediate repertoire.
 A relaxed and friendly atmosphere which enables students to interact with other musicians.

-The Cubs Singers - An introductory vocal group open exclusively to Year 7 students who love to sing.
-Repertoire suitable for beginners and experienced singers in the choir format.
+The Cubs Singers - An introductory vocal group exclusively for Year 7 students who love to sing.
+Repertoire is suitable for beginners and experienced singers in the choir format.

-The Cubs Dancers - An exclusive Year 7 ensemble for all abilities, beginners to advanced.
-Students will be challenged at their own level and will develop and refine their dance skills across a range of styles.
+The Cubs Dancers - An ensemble exclusive to Year 7 students of all abilities from beginners to advanced.
+They will be challenged at their own level to develop and refine their dance skills across a range of styles.

-The Cubs Theatre Sports - An introduction to Drama through high energy and group interaction.
-This group is open to Year 7 and Year 8 to explore the elements of Drama through the cooperative aspects of Theatre Sports.
+The Cubs Drama Ensemble - An introduction to Drama through high energy and group interaction.
+This group is open to all Year 7 and 8 students and will explore the elements of Drama through the cooperative aspects of Theatre Sports.

-The Cubs Art Club - A Visual Arts Club that inspires students from Year 7 and Year 8 to further their artistic talents through different mediums and competitions.
+The Cubs Art Club - A Visual Arts Club to inspire students in Years 7 and 8 to further their artistic talents through different mediums and competitions.

-If your son or daughter is interested in any of the CAPA Cubs programs, please complete the CAPA Cubs Expression of Interest Form and the CAPA team will be in contact after the start of the 2022 school year.
+If your son or daughter is interested in any of the CAPA Cubs programs, please complete the CAPA Cubs Expression of Interest Form 2023 and the CAPA team will be in contact at the start of the year.